Information for Newcomers

 All Saints, Coleshill

-All Saints Church is set on the top of the hill where it can be seen from all points of the village of Coleshill and from which there is a huge view of the surrounding countryside.
-Unlike many other small villages (the population of Coleshill is only about 600), it is fortunate in having a service of worship every Sunday morning.
-This is always a communion service but, in order to accommodate the varying views and wishes of the congregation, this alternates between the traditional service from the Book of Common Prayer and the modern service from Common Worship.
-It is held at 9am except on the 2nd Sunday of the month when, in an effort to help older people and families with younger children, it is at 10am.
-These are usually the Sundays when families choose to have their children baptised.
+Coleshill, unlike many other small villages (the population of Coleshill is only about 600), is fortunate in having a service of worship every Sunday morning.
+This is always a Communion Service but in order to accommodate the varying views and wishes of the congregation this alternates between the traditional service from the Book of Common Prayer and the modern service from Common Worship.
+It is held at 9am every Sunday, except for Remembrance Sunday when the service commences at 10am and finishes at the war memorial in time for the two-minute silence.